-MPLX LP (MPLX) is a diversified, growth-oriented master limited partnership formed in 2012 by Marathon Petroleum Corporation (MPC) to own, operate, develop and acquire midstream energy infrastructure assets.
+MPLX LP (MPLX) is a diversified, growth-oriented master limited partnership formed in 2012 by Marathon Petroleum Corporation to own, operate, develop and acquire midstream energy infrastructure assets.
 MPLX provides services in the midstream sector across the hydrocarbon value chain through the Logistics and Storage and Gathering and Processing segments.

 MPLX operates several natural gas gathering systems in six states.
 The scope of gathering services provided depends on the composition of the raw or untreated gas at producer customers’ wellheads.
 MPLX’s natural gas processing complexes remove the heavier and more valuable hydrocarbon components from natural gas.
-MPLX currently operates natural gas processing complexes in the Marcellus Shale, Utica Shale, Appalachia region, and Southwest region.
+MPLX currently operates natural gas processing complexes in the Marcellus shale, Utica shale, Appalachia region, and Southwest region.

 Once natural gas has been processed at a natural gas processing complex, the heavier and more valuable hydrocarbon components, which have been extracted as a mixed natural gas liquid (NGL) stream, can be further separated into their component parts through the process of fractionation.
 Our NGL fractionation facilities separate the mixture of extracted NGLs into individual purity product components for end-use sale.